Open Protocol · Apache 2.0

 Factory

-"Line B failure" → safe shutdown, notifications, tamper-evident audit trail.
+"Line B failure" → notifications, access control, tamper-evident audit trail — coordinated alongside the line's own safety systems.

 Certification